virtuoushub/minecrift/README.md

 Run install.sh (or install.bat) to download mcp, minecraft, Optifine, and other libraries; deobfuscate the base system, and apply the patches and new files.

-Use the MCP environment in /mcp804 to modify, test, and recompile.
-If you use the built-in eclipse workspace, you'll need to add the JRift and SixenseJava jars, located in the jars/libraries/ directory.
+Use the MCP environment in /mcpxxx to modify, test, and recompile.
+If you use the built-in eclipse workspace, you'll need to add the JRift, SixenseJava and JMumble jars, located in the jars/libraries/ directory.
 JRift is in de/fruitfly/ovr and SixenseJava is in com/sixense.

 Run build.sh (or build.bat) to create a release installer.

-Run getchanges.sh (or getchanges.bat) to diff the modified /mcp804/src files into version controlled /patches and copy the new classes into the /src/ directory.
+Run getchanges.sh (or getchanges.bat) to diff the modified /mcpxxx/src files into version controlled /patches and copy the new classes into the /src/ directory.